BrunoGrandePhD/MBB343/README.md

   - Perform simple arithmetic calculations
   - List arithmetic operators (+, -, \*, /, ^, ()) and their precedence
   - Compare values with logical operators (`==`/`!=`, `<`/`<=`, `>`/`>=`)
-  - Define a variable and retrieve its contents
+  - Define a variable with a valid name and retrieve its contents
   - Differentiate between variables and objects
   - Create sequences of integers using the colon (`:`) notation
   - Describe the structure and behaviour of a function call